concord-consortium/activity-player/README.md

 ## Deployment

-Production releases to S3 are based on the contents of the /dist folder and are built automatically by Travis for each branch pushed to GitHub and each merge into production.
+Production releases to S3 are based on the contents of the /dist folder and are built automatically by GitHub Actions for each branch pushed to GitHub and each merge into production.

 Merges into production are deployed to https://activity-player.concord.org/ (NOTE: production branch has not yet been created and deployment still needs to be configured).

 Other branches are deployed to https://activity-player.concord.org/branch/<name>.

-You can view the status of all the branch deploys [here](https://travis-ci.com/github/concord-consortium/activity-player/branches).

 To deploy a production release: